 Through Zapier integration, Fluent Forms opens the door to countless opportunities for the users.
 But first, what is Zapier?

 It is an automation tool that you can connect to multiple tools together.
 This removes every repetitive step and makes automation easier.
-With a Zapier integrated to your form builder Fluent Forms, you can connect your webforms to 3000+ tools that you find absolutely necessary.
+With a Zapier integrated into your form builder Fluent Forms, you can connect your webforms to 3000+ tools that you find absolutely necessary.

 For instance, you may wish to connect your contact form to Facebook lead ads, or Google calendar.
 You can do that through Zapier, and make your workflow more smooth.

 To connect Fluent Forms to other apps, first, you’ll need to activate the Zapier integration.
 To do that, go to the Integration Modules tab from the dashboard.
 Scroll to Zapier and toggle on the button.
 This will enable the module.

 After that, you will need to add Zapier webhooks.
 Go to the particular form, whose entries you want to be listed in Zapier.

 Click on the Add Webhook button on the right and provide the name and URL for the webhook.

 Step 3: Make a zap

 For this next step, go back to your Zapier account.
 Then click on Make a Zap and search for Webhooks respectively.
 From the next page, select Catch Hook.
 This will lead you to Pick off a child key section.
 Click Continue to generate a URL.